The part of the web hosting industry that caters to individuals and small businesses offers a perfect storm of conditions for a confusopoly:

 My post bogus evaluation websites goes into far more detail about the low-quality websites ranking shared web hosts.
 In another post, I discuss how Namecheap, a host I strongly recommend, almost never gets mentioned on websites that review and rank web hosts.
-I expect that Namecheap does poorly on these websites because Namecheap’s affiliate program payouts are trivial compared to payouts offered by other providers.
+I expect that Namecheap ranks poorly on these websites because Namecheap’s affiliate program payouts are trivial compared to payouts offered by other providers.

 Many individuals shopping for shared web hosting are not well-aware of their own needs.
 It’s hard for an individual launching a new website to know how popular it will become.
 Even with knowledge about a website’s popularity, many website owners don’t have the technical understanding necessary to assess what’s needed to host their website.

 Hosting a standard website that gets a moderate number of views each month is not a resource-intensive task.
 Many consumers don’t realize this.
 People purchasing web hosting often land in a silly situation where they are comparison shopping with the wrong metrics in mind.

 Typically, shared web hosting will be sold through plans that offer a set of server resources each month.
 A consumer uncertain about his or her own needs might be comparing two providers’ offerings:

 - Provider A: $10 per month for 100 gigabytes of bandwidth and 10 gigabytes of disk space

 - Provider B: $10 per month for 10 gigabytes of bandwidth and 1 gigabyte of disk space